Workshop

 Workshop 1

-(a) Debate our software solution which accommodates GenAI augmentation with logic reasoning;
+(a) debate our generic software architecture proposal which enhances GenAI with logic reasoning;

-(b) Outline which software platforms and GenAI models are suitable or needed to create operational environments in which results of applying GenAI are valid beyond reasonable doubt.
+(b) outline which software platforms and GenAI models are suitable or needed to create operational environments where results of applying GenAI are valid beyond reasonable doubt.

 The field of biomedical science proved to be ideal to use in this workshop for a variety of reasons.
-There is an abundance of examples in biomedicine and life sciences to illustrate problems of using GenAI and justify debates in the workshop.
-However, the outcome is applicable to the use of GenAI technologies in general and across problem domains, particularly if our dependence in creating GenAI models will on LLM in the future.
+There is an abundance of examples in biomedicine and life sciences to illustrate problems of using GenAI.
+However, the outcome of the workshop is applicable to the use of GenAI technologies in general and across problem domains, particularly if our dependence in creating GenAI models will still depend on LLM in future.

 speaker headshot